bibleup/docs/docs/intro/index.md

 The form on the homepage should be used for personal feedback/contact.

 ## Plugin and Browser Extension
 BibleUp is available as a plugin for WordPress sites and a browser extension that can be used on any website.
-This makes it much easier to install, configure and use BibleUp on the go.
+This makes it much easier to install, configure and use BibleUp.

 - Wordpress plugin
 - Browser Extension